Aetherinox/csf-firewall/docs/docs/install/install.md

 <br />
 <br />

-## cPanel and WHM
+## Install: cPanel and WHM

-Installing CSF for WHM is almost the same process outlined in the [Generic](#generic) steps, just with different extraction paths, and how you will access the CSF web interface.
+Installing CSF for WHM is almost the same process outlined in the [Install: Generic](#install-generic) steps, just with different extraction paths, and how you will access the CSF web interface.

 <br />